Explores sites connected to Tom Petty in his childhood hometown of Gainesville and throughout Florida.

 Shawn Murphy

 This is a teaser of what you find under each category of Trail Stops on this website.
 You will find much more information and detail, including Google Maps pinpointed addresses, on the website for each stop.
+One photo is used or each Trail Stop, although you will find other photos under the Photo Gallery.

 Kevin Brown, the creator of The Tom Petty Project podcast, interviewed me about the Tom Petty Trail in advance of Tom Petty Weekend 2024.
 The first part of my interview can be heard or watched using the links below.
 Here is the episode overview posted by Kevin Brown: